SamitHuang/mindocr-1/mindocr/data/transforms/README.md

-## Guideline for developing your transformation
+## Guideline for Developing Your Transformation

 ### Writing Guideline